It’s never easy when you see that your baby suddenly hates diaper changes. Learn what to do when he fights having his diaper changed.

 What to do when your baby suddenly hates diaper changes

 Maybe your baby acts distressed and fights you each time you carry him to the changing table.
 Singing or talking to him doesn’t calm him down, much less does wrestling him to the ground.
 And changing diapers isn’t exactly a task you can avoid—this is something you need to do several times a day.

-And why does he hate diaper changes to begin with, especially when this had never been a problem before?
+And why does he dislike the whole process to begin with, especially when this had never been a problem before?

-Well, the most common culprit is his newfound mobility and curiosity.
-It’s no coincidence that babies who suddenly hate diaper changes do so right around the time they learn to crawl and are more mobile.
+Well, the most common culprit is likely his newfound mobility and curiosity.
+It’s no coincidence that kids who suddenly can’t stand diaper changes do so right around the time they learn to crawl and are more mobile.